lucapette/website/content/writing/my-programming-principles.md

 I grew out of it.
 Because smaller changes are always preferable.
 So I have a small workflow that aids my gardening activities.
 I take notes of the gardening I want to do.
 A small todo list.
-Sometimes, I share it with my team (it really depends on the team and the context of the team) to help other people form the habit of code gardening.
+Sometimes, I share it with my team (it really depends on the team and the context they're in) to help other people form the habit of code gardening.

-I use this todo list as a personal tiny reward during my day.
+I use this todo list as a personal reward system.
 I get done the things I need to and then I treat myself by improving that test that still uses produces those annoying warnings.
+I have seen this dynamic at play with other programmers as well once the code gardening habit is established.
+The reward system is simple and allows people to make small improvements _all the time_.

 ### Delete aggressively